Construction 3D printing: 3D printing for remote housing

 An analysis of 3D printing construction in remote areas as an alternative to conventional construction reveals significant potential.
 3D printing in construction offers innovative solutions to the unique challenges of these locations.
 The ability to use local materials, reduce waste, and adapt to complex and customized designs are just a few of the advantages that make 3D printing particularly suitable for construction in hard-to-reach areas.
 Additionally, 3D printing can contribute to environmental sustainability and community involvement by enabling active participation in the construction process and maintenance of structures.
 This construction method has the potential to transform the landscape of remote housing, providing more affordable, efficient, and culturally aligned dwellings for local communities.

 However, despite its benefits, there are still various uncertainties and issues to be addressed before 3D printing can be widely adopted.
 These uncertainties are related to technical, regulatory, economic, and social issues.
 Despite significant advances in 3D printing technology, its application in housing in remote areas is still in an early stage of feasibility.
 Research in this field is ongoing and should be further explored, particularly regarding robotics and the materials to be used.

 Sustainability

-The conventional construction method had higher impacts when compared to the 3D printing method with global warming potential of 1154.20 and 608.55 kg eq, non-carcinogenic toxicity 675.10 and 11.9 kg 1,4-DCB, and water consumption 233.35 and 183.95 m3, respectively.
+The conventional construction method had higher impacts when compared to the 3D printing method with global warming potential of 1154.20 and 608.55 kg equivalent, non-carcinogenic toxicity 675.10 and 11.9 kg 1,4-DCB, and water consumption 233.35 and 183.95 m^{3}, respectively.
 The 3D printed house was also found to be an economically viable option, with 78% reduction in the overall capital costs when compared to conventional construction methods.
 The overall environment impact can be decreased by the use of this technology.

-Based on four examples, it has been estimated that the contribution of greenhouse gas emissions per square meter associated with the construction of 3D-printed houses is lower than that of conventionally built ones.
+Based on four examples, it has been estimated that the contribution of greenhouse gas emissions per square meter associated with the construction of 3D printed houses is lower than that of conventionally built ones.